 Note: I leave the skin on the potatoes.
 They’re grated so finely you’ll never notice it and I say why do all the extra work just for less nutrition?!
 However, you can peel the potatoes if you’d like.

-Place the grated potatoes in a bowl with cold water and soak for 10 minutes.
+Place the grated potatoes in a bowl and cover them with cold water.
+Allow them to soak for 10 minutes.

-In a bowl, whisk together the four, baking powder, garlic powder, and salt.
+Meanwhile, in a bowl, whisk together the flour, baking powder, garlic powder, and salt.

-Mix in the milk, egg, and melted butter.
+Add the milk, egg, and melted butter and mix until well combined.

-Mix in the drained potatoes and sliced green onions.
+Mix in the drained potatoes and sliced green onions until a uniform batter forms.

-Serve warm with cool sour cream, yogurt, or ranch.
-I also like to sprinkle them with extra green onion slices.
+Serve them warm with cool sour cream, yogurt, or ranch.
+I also like to top them with sliced green onions.

 Storage & Reheating